uhppoted/uhppoted-wiegand/README.md

 1. The default facility code for _emulator_ mode is a build time constant (`FACILITY_CODE` in the _Makefile_) and will be used if the _W_ command card number is 5 digits or less.

+#### Fritzing's Lament

+_\<sigh\> ..._

+_How many times must a man shuffle his
+Breadboard layout around?
+And how many wires must be trim'd and cut
+Before it's all tidy 'n neat?
+And how many times will the LEDs be
+Completely the wrong way around?
+The answer, my friend
+Is blowing in the wind...
+The answer is blowin' in the wind!_

+_And how many years must a bug exist
+Before it comes to the fore?
+And how many years can some people exist
+Happily ignorant of circuitry
+And how many times must a man type ===
+Before val is really truthy?
+The answer, my friend
+Is blowing in the wind...
+The answer is blowin' in the wind!_

+_Oh, and how many times must a man hook up
+VSS straight to the GND?
+And recalculate the series resistance
+So that the relays don't fry?
+And how many times must a man palm his face
+And ask "Oh god, f&@*&%@ why???"
+The answer, my friend, is blowin' in the 'ther,
+The answer is blowin' in the ether._

 ## References and Related Projects

 1. [Getting started with the Raspberry Pi Pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf)